jmcdowell127/kickstarter-analysis/Written_Report_Template (2).md

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
-This chart below displays when theatres were either successful, failed, or canceled on a monthly basis between 2009 and 2017.
+This chart below displays when theaters were either successful, failed, or canceled on a monthly basis between 2009 and 2017.
 ![Theatre_Outcomes_vs_Launch](https://user-images.githubusercontent.com/85372441/122807184-decc8100-d290-11eb-92f3-b4c13c17cf7f.png)

 ### Analysis of Outcomes Based on Goals